Time and Relations into Focus: Ontological Foundations of Object-Centric Event Data: Introduction

 All in all, gOCED establishes an unexplored bridge between two neighboring, often disconnected lines.
 As for process mining, it provides a well-founded way to represent rich object-centric event data.
 At the same time, it grounds a foundational ontology into a concrete and relevant application domain.

-The paper is structured as follows. \autoref{OCEDchallenges} introduces OCED and related challenges. \autoref{related} discusses related work. \autoref{UFOB} recalls UFO-B and illustrates the subset we employ in the context of this paper. \autoref{mapping} describes our solution to enhance the OCED Core Model. \autoref{eval} illustrates how the proposed enhancement can be leveraged to address the representation challenges introduced in \autoref{OCEDchallenges}. \autoref{conclusion} resumes the paper and discusses future perspectives.
+The paper is structured as follows. \autoref{OCEDchallenges} introduces OCED and its main open challenges. \autoref{related} discusses related work. \autoref{UFOB} recalls UFO-B and illustrates the subset we employ in the context of this paper. \autoref{mapping} describes our grounding of the OCED Core Model in gUFO. \autoref{eval} provides a conceptual assessment of the proposal, showing how the resulting metamodel addresses the identified representation challenges. \autoref{empiricalEval} presents an empirical evaluation based on the instantiation of the metamodel on a case-study dataset.
+Finally, \autoref{conclusion} concludes the paper and discusses future perspectives.